ricardocolom64/InstaSlot/README.md

 # InstaSlot
-__A GANstant Win Challenge Entry for ShellHacks 2021 using Unity 3D__
+__A GANstant Win Challenge Entry for ShellHacks 2021 using Unity 3D__.

 # Team Members
 * Ricardo Colom
-* Julian F Lopez
+* Julian F. Lopez
 * Johnny Llerena
-* Sage A Pages
+* Sage A. Pages

+# Download
+A Windows download of the current version, __v0.1__, can be found [here](https://drive.google.com/file/d/1WIUfmsvjmJk9GGuhSi-xkfmHY2pXtcR4/view?usp=sharing).

+You can also play in your browser [here](https://play.unity.com/mg/other/instaslot).

 # Instructions
 ![TitleImage](https://cdn.discordapp.com/attachments/890408497781538829/891638190371385394/Title.png)